North Carolina Unemployment Benefits

 - You were laid off from your work or your working hours were shortened due to lack of work

-The Department of Commerce Division of Employment Security of North Carolina will verify your claims about job separation.
+The Department of Commerce Division of Employment Security of North Carolina (ESCNC) will verify your claims about job separation.
 The department may contact your ex-employers to corroborate your claim with your ex-employer.
 If found that your claim does not match with that of your previous employer’s claim, your eligibility for benefits will be withheld.

 Once you establish that you are monetarily eligible and that you lost your job due to no fault of yours, you will gain qualification for monetary benefits.
 You must, however, remember that you should maintain the eligibility factors throughout the weeks you would receive benefits.